US Orders Only: $9.95 Flat Rate

 Wood Knots

 Knots in wood are achieved by putting the point of your modeling knife into a board where you want a knot and gently twisting as you would a hand drill.
-Do not over do this.
-When done, you should add some gain detail around the knot so that it will stand out a little more.
+Do not overdo this.
+When done, add some gain detail around the knot to make it stand out more.
 Using your modeling knife pass the point along the board parallel with the board until you get to the knot, then go around the knot.
-When you get to the other side of the knot, continue your parallel line then fade out.
-Continue this above and below the knot fading the grains out the farther you get away from the knot.
-NOTE: In HO and N Scale, this technique is difficult to see and may not be worth the effort.
+When you reach the other side of the knot, continue your parallel line and fade out.
+Continue this above and below the knot, fading the grains out the farther you get away from the knot.
+NOTE: This technique is difficult to see in HO and N Scale and may not be worthwhile.

 Mud and Dirt Splatter